 Start Splunk Enterprise and launch Splunk Web

-After you download and install Splunk Enterprise, you need to start Splunk Enterprise and launch Splunk Web.
+You downloaded and installed Splunk Enterprise.
+This topic explains how to start Splunk Enterprise and launch Splunk Web.

 Start Splunk Enterprise on Windows